Key law career deadlines

 Training contract applications deadlines

 Many firms recruit their trainees two years in advance and many (although not all) use 31 July as their annual deadline for training contract applications.
-For law students, this means applying in the June/July of the summer holiday after their second year.
+For law students, this often means applying in the June/July of the summer holiday after their second year.
 For non-law students,it means applying in the June/July before they start the GDL.
+However, you should note that a change to the Voluntary Code to good practice in the recruitment of trainee solicitors now permit firms to offer training contracts to students from the second year of university onwards.
+This means that you are now free to apply even longer in advance of starting a training contract.
+Nonetheless, LC.N still recommends trying to secure some work experience and learn more about what is right for you before applying.